-This Disability Equipment page within Burning Nights CRPS Support is to give you some suggestions for various aids & equipment available to help you not only with your mobility but around the house as well as outside.
+This Disability Equipment page within Burning Nights CRPS Support is to give you some suggestions for various disability and accessibility aids & equipment available to help you not only with your mobility but around the house as well as outside.

-If you have any suggestions for different equipment that you use around the house and for mobility purposes and it’s not on this page, please drop us an email, fill in the Contact Form or give us a call on 01663 795055 and we will look into it and add it on the page – Thank you!
+If you have any suggestions for different equipment that you use around the house and for mobility purposes and it’s not on this page, please drop us an email or fill in the Contact Form and we will look into it and add it on the page – Thank you!

 If you are wanting to make any vital changes at home, you can apply for a grant from your local council if you’re disabled.
 The Disabled Facilities Grants help towards the costs of making changes to your home so you can continue to live there.
 For example you may need to: